PEEn find it difficult to anchor themselves in the practices of companies

 • Apart from capital increases and IPOs, what other tools can companies use?

 There are several possibilities to practice it, especially for small businesses in difficulty.
 Employee share ownership can be practiced through stock warrants (BSA) or business creator share warrants (BSPCE).
 For both, it is an option to purchase shares at a strike price fixed in advance for a given period.
 Both devices are of interest to start-ups and small unlisted companies, which can use them as a compensation argument to attract and retain the most qualified employees.
-Unlike BSPCEs, which are granted free of charge, BSAs have a price and constitute a quick and efficient means of obtaining short-term financing with a promise of a capital increase after the option exercise period.
+Unlike BSPCEs, which are granted free of charge, BSAs have a price and constitute a quick and efficient means of obtaining short-term financing with a promise of a capital increase following the option exercise period.

-• What about company savings plans?
+• What regarding company savings plans?

 Are they known to company executives?